OSGConnect/connectbook/start/data/stashcache.md

 applies to any and all files that are needed to successfully execute and complete your job that do not otherwise exist on OSG execute servers.

+When your OSG Connect jobs run, any output that gets generated is specifically written to the execute node on which the job ran.
+In order to get access to your output files, a copy of the output must be transferred back to your OSG Connect login node.

 For input and output files >1GB in size, OSG Connect's StashCache should be used for transferring these input and output files to and from OSG login and execute servers.
 StashCache is a transparent and reliable system that caches your large files at sites across the country for faster delivery of large files.
-StashCache is an alternative method *specifically* for transferring **large** files needed for or produced by your jobs and requires additional HTCondor submit file script details and additional steps in the executable bash script used for your jobs.
+StashCache is an alternative method *specifically* for transferring **larger** files needed for or produced by your jobs and requires additional HTCondor submit file script details and additional steps in the executable bash script used for your jobs.